cohorte/cohorte.github.io/docs/1.x/tutorials/hello/index.md

 In a separate terminal, start `node2` as follow :

 <pre>
-node2$ ./<b>run</b> --app-id <span style="color:green">getting-started-app-id</span>
+node2$ ./<b>run</b> --app-id <span style="color:green">my_hello_app</span>
 </pre>

-Refresh the web interface.
+Open the web interface as explained in the first step.
 You will notice that the C component is detected and used by the HC component even if it was deployed in a separate remote node.

+Try also to stop the second node `node2` (type `quit` on it terminal window).
+Refresh the web interface, you will notice the departure of `C_component`.

 <hr/>

 ## <a name="step3">Using heterogeneous components (Java and Python)

 All the components used until now are implemented in Python.
-We will extend our application by introducing a new component that implements the HELLO SERVICE in Java (D_component).
+We will extend our application by introducing a new component that implements the HELLO SERVICE in Java (`D_component).

  * Stop the running nodes of the previous step (use the command `quit`).
  * Donwload the bundle (jar file) containing the implementation code of the D component.

-<a id="download_hello_demo_java_snapshot" href="#" class="btn btn-success">Download Hello Java Bundle</a>
+<a id="download_hello_demo_java_snapshot" href="http://repo.isandlatech.com/maven/releases/org/cohorte/demos/hello/1.0.0/hello-1.0.0.jar" class="btn btn-success">Download Hello Java Bundle</a>

 <br/>

- * Put the extracted `jar` file into `node2/repo` directory.
+ * Put the downloaded file `hello-1.0.0.jar` into `node2/repo` directory.
- * Update the `composition.js` file located on `node1/conf` to add this new D component.
+ * Update the `composition.js` file located on `node1/conf` to add this new `D_component`.
 It should be instantiated on `node2`.

 {% highlight json %}
 {
-	"name" : "getting-started",
+	"name" : "hello-world",
 	"root" : {
-		"name" : "getting-started-composition",
+		"name" : "hello-world-composition",
 		"components" : [
 			{
 				"name" : "Hello_Components",